BIO465/2019_Winter_Cancer_Proteomics/papers/README.md

 On one side of the transcription factor, they clone in protein a, and on one side of the activator they clone in protein b.
 If A and B intearfct, transcription should still occur.
 If A and B don't intearct, then no transcriptino occurs.
 Involves millions of libraries.

-#### RNA-Data/protein data from hudnreds of experiments
+#### Bioinformatics Approach

-See which proteins have correlation, and you assert that they are somehow related.
+*Summary From Dr. Payne: Scrape data from hundreds of RNA-Seq and protein abundance experiments adn search for a correlation in expression between proteins.*

 ####